alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_033_eng.md

 *Kindaichi* after 7 years.

-Looking back, when ***The File of Young Kindaichi*** began, it was still analogue production with cel + film.
+Looking back, when **"*The File of Young Kindaichi*"** began, it was still analogue production with cel + film.
 Then from Episode 45 "Black Death Butterfly Murder Case" File 2, it suddenly switched to digital production.
 From then on, we got through by gradually correcting basic colour direction data for each episode.
 So for me, *Kindaichi* was precious training in digital colouring and digital colour design.
 New works of such a *Kindaichi*.
 I couldn't help getting excited (laughs).

 The producer's request to me was "Don't significantly change main character impressions from the previous *Kindaichi*." *Kindaichi* has been broadcast for a long time and reruns continue on various stations.
 The established image must be inherited as-is.